tamal2000/masters/Deep Learning/readme.md

   - 𝛱 𝜋_𝜃(a_t|s_t): policy
   - p(s_t+1, r_t+1 | s_t, a_t): State transition distribution

-- Gradient of log probability of trajectory is equal to sum over all time steps of the log policy probability.
+- G. adient of log probability of trajectory is equal to sum over all time steps of the log policy probability.